jasonchandler3245643/StatsProjectOne/Functional Pokemon Game/README.md

 The game alternates between the user and a computer opponent, allowing them to each perform 6 options per turn.<br>
 Players can swap their active Pokemon, add a Pokemon to their bench, <br>
 evolve their active Pokemon, attack, or use Trainer cards. <br>
 The user selects which action to perform, the order to perform them in, and what Cards are involved.
-However, the computer opponent will always make one of each move in that specific order with random cards (when possible).<br>
+However, the computer opponent will always make one of each move in that specific order with random cards when possible.<br>

 The game ends when a Player has 0 prize cards left, a Player has 0 cards in <br>